 I knew I had to go to Nigel’s Supermarket to stock up on a few things.
 I got one cup of coffee down and decided I would immediately head out to see what I might discover as Georgetown began rising to life once again.
 It was pushing 06:00.

-Taxi drivers are about the same; although, they usually only have two or three innocent lives on the line not 15 to 18 (even though anything over 15 is illegal) as on the mini-buses.
+Taxi drivers are about the same; although, they usually only have two or three innocent lives on the line, not 15 to 18 (even though anything over 15 is illegal) as on the mini-buses.

 If a passenger does not signal the mini-bus, the mini-bus will signal them.
-Most often the signaling and gesticulating is handled by the conductor.
+Most often the signaling and gesticulating are handled by the conductor.
 The conductor sits directly behind the left front seat at the sliding door handle.
 If it is not raining, the window is open.
 At the very least, the entire arm of the conductor is hanging out of the window.
 Many times the head is out too.
-As the bus approaches people the conductor starts waving his arm and pointing to determine whether or not they want to ride.
+As the bus approaches people, the conductor starts waving his arm and pointing to determine whether or not they want to ride.
 The driver may help all of this along with flashing headlights and horn honking.
-During the rush hours it can be quite a cacophony.
+During the rush hour, it can be quite a cacophony.

 The signaling is not limited to those standing on the left side of the road.
-The conductor and driver will often signal people standing on the other side of the road.
+The conductor and driver will often signal people standing on the other side of the way.
 The signals try to decipher if the people want to wait for the bus when it is heading back the other direction.